 To learn the scene representation from images from different views, we minimize the reconstruction loss between the rendered output from those views and the ground truth image w.r.t. the scene representation.
 Typically, we do so with gradient-based optimization methods, which need to compute the gradient of the loss w.r.t. the scene representation.
 For this to be possible, the rendered output must be differentiable w.r.t. the representation -- in other words, the renderer must be differentiable.

 In classical rendering pipelines, point clouds are often rendered with splat-based rasterization.
-If we employ it to learn point clouds from scratch, we would run into difficulties for the following reasons.
+However, when attempting to learn point clouds from scratch using this method, several challenges arise for the following reasons.
 A splat only contributes to the pixels it intersects with, so when a splat does not intersect with a specific pixel, it does not contribute to the rendered output at that pixel.
 As a result, the gradient of the loss at that pixel w.r.t. the position of the splat is zero.
 Now, consider a pixel in the ground truth image that no splat intersects with.
 Even though the loss at that pixel might be high, the gradient w.r.t. the position of every splat is zero, so the loss at that pixel cannot be minimized, as illustrated in Figure~\ref{fig:why}a.

 To address this issue, prior methods have employed a radial basis function (RBF) kernel to soften splat boundaries.
 This approach makes the contribution of each splat to each pixel non-zero.
-However, even with the soft boundaries, the contribution of a splat to a pixel remains small if the pixels is located far away from the centre of the splat.
+However, even with the soft boundaries, the contribution of a splat to a pixel remains small if the pixel is located far away from the centre of the splat.